 As usual, the tomb starts with the Litany of Re.
 Shortly afterward is a highly unusual feature.
 There are ten small side chambers built into either side of the first two corridors.

 These rooms feature scenes of everyday life such as plowing, sowing and baking.
 Such scenes are typically common in non-royal tombs and are generally absent from tombs of pharaohs.

-The last small chamber on right, meanwhile, depicts twelve different forms of Osiris
+The last small chamber on the right, meanwhile, depicts twelve different forms of Osiris.

 The tomb suddenly veers to the right.
 The workers at the time realized they were about to dig into the tomb of Amenmesse.
 It’s also at this point that the original portion built for Setnakht ends and the original part for Ramesses III begins.